Mikhail Vrubel: The Demon Downcast

-Disease.
-Dying (1903–1910)
+Disease and dying (1903–1910)

 The first crisis

 Vrubel's madness attracted the attention of the press; however, the reviews were mostly negative.
 For example, the newspaper Russian leaflet published the article "Mental Decadents" that led to the official statement of denying.
 Soon, the established painters started to publish articles where they claimed that The Demon Downcast has something that needs to be in every true artistic composition.
 Alexandre Benois also changed his opinion on Vrubel’ paintings; he even added an emotional passage about the true poetic nature of Vrubel's paintings to his book "History of Russian XIX century Art".
 Then, Benois and Diaghilev decided to prove Vrubel's sanity to the public, and in 1902 organized the exhibition of 36 works, including all three of his "Demons".
 This exhibition was a tipping point in defining public attitudes to Vrubel's art; however, not many believed in his potential recovery.
 Authors of the articles in "Mir Isskustva" even wrote about Vrubel in the past tense as if they had already summed up his artistic career.

 From April to August 1902, Vrubel's mental health was indeed so bad that even his sister and wife were not allowed to visit him.
 He was wild and needed constant supervision.
 In the moments when the disease receded, he was able to speak coherently and attempted to paint.
 However, all his drawings from this period presented "primitive pornography".
 Additionally, his grandiose delusions also strengthened.
 One of the main symptoms of his disease was a constant desire to tore the cloth and underwear apart.
 In September 1902, Vrubel's condition had improved somewhat, and he even stopped bugging and drawing pornography became polite.
 Thus, it was decided to transfer him to the Serbsky Center at the Moscow University run by Vladimir Serbsky.
 In the clinic, Vrubel's health generally improved even though his family was still prohibited from visiting.
 The painter started writing to his wife, mostly in a self-deprecating tone.
 Serbsky confirmed the diagnosis "progressive paralysis due to syphilitic infection" of Vladimir Bekhterev and even found out that the contamination took place in 1892.
 After Vrubel was prescribed with mercury drugs and sedatives, his behaviour became more predictable.
 Mikhail started to receive guests, including Vladimir von Meck and Pyotr Konchalovsky.
 However, the painter avoided conversations about art and was constantly gloomy.
 The only expected outcome was physical and mental degradation.